-If you reside in Slovenia for long enough and you have a temporary residence permit issued for one year or you have a valid permanent residence permit, you may reunite your family.
+You shall be entitled to family reunification on condition you have resided in Slovenia long enough and are issued a temporary residence permit for the period of one year, or if you possess a valid permanent residence permit.

 WHAT DOES ‘long enough’ mean?